Nuclear-Liu/tutorials/java/src/doc/FunctionalProgramming/02 FunctionInterface.md

     * `Predicate<T>` (从 `T` 到 `boolean` 的一元函数)
     * `Supplier<T>` ( `R` 的零函数)
 * Function shapes have a natural arity based on how they are most commonly used.
+    * `BiFunction<T, U, R>` (从 `T` 与 `U` 到 `R` 的二元函数)
+* There are additional derived function shapes which extend the basic function shapes, including UnaryOperator (extends Function) and BinaryOperator (extends BiFunction).
+    * `UnaryOperator<T> extends Function<T, T>` (继承自 `Function` )
+    * `BinaryOperator<T> extends BiFunction<T,T,T>` (继承自 `BiFunction`)
+* Type parameters of functional interfaces can be specialized to primitives with additional type prefixes.
+To specialize the return type for a type that has both generic return type and generic arguments, we prefix ToXxx, as in ToIntFunction.
+Otherwise, type arguments are specialized left-to-right, as in DoubleConsumer or ObjIntConsumer.
+(The type prefix Obj is used to indicate that we don't want to specialize this parameter, but want to move on to the next parameter, as in ObjIntConsumer.)
+These schemes can be combined, as in IntToDoubleFunction.
+    * `ToIntFunction<T>`
+    * `DoubleConsumer`
+    * `ObjIntConsumer<T>`
+    * `IntToDoubleFunction`
+* If there are specialization prefixes for all arguments, the arity prefix may be left out (as in ObjIntConsumer).
+    * `ObjIntConsumer<T>`

 #### `Function<T, R>` : `R apply(T t)`